eldstal/nobbler/README.md

 - Named configs
   - Run a command to get current value?
+    - Already works when you switch to a view
-    - This will probably have to be a polling thing.
-Kind of sucks.
+    - Should probably be a polling thing or something.
+    - Maybe support for a persistent subprocess, so you -can- implement event-driven if you want to.

 - Triggers to automatically switch config
   - "Button" press